MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 ## Step 3 - Implement the Init class

 The `Init` class registers and unregisters the feedback provider with the subsystem manager.
-The `OnImport()` method runs when the binary module is registered with the subsystem.
-The `OnRemove()` method runs when the binary module is unregistered from the subsystem.
+The `OnImport()` method runs when the binary module is being loaded.
+The `OnRemove()` method runs when the binary module is being removed.
 This example registers both the feedback provider and command predictor subsystem.

 ```csharp